 No matter how you choose to spend your time here, I’m sure this will be a road trip you’ll remember – I find myself coming back to Milford Sound pretty often, and every time I do, I fall in love with it all over again.

 Booking your Milford Sound Cruise

-For example, if you plan on doing your cruise the same day you leave Te Anau then you need to pick a late afternoon cruise so you have time to enjoy the drive.
-Remember, if you do this, you will have to drive back to Te Anau afterward unless you decide to stay in Milford Sound (the Milford Sound Lodge is your only option unless you camp.)
+For those planning on doing your Milford Sound cruise the same day that you leave Te Anau, then you’ll need to pick a late afternoon cruise so you have time to enjoy the drive.
+Remember, if you do this, you will have to drive back to Te Anau afterward unless you decide to stay in Milford Sound (the Milford Sound Lodge is your only option unless you camp).

 Prepare for Milford Sound: Check out all the best things to do in Milford Sound before you go!

 Renting a Car, Campervan, or Motorhome in New Zealand